Overview of Vertical Lifeline Assemblies

-A Vertical Lifeline Assembly (VLA) is complete connector kit for fall protection that consists of a high-strength poly-rope with self-locking snap hook and a rope grab positioning device for you to use as your connector.
-A worker might typically use a fall protection vertical lifeline for applications like roofing, ladder climbing, general construction, and tower climbing.
+A vertical lifeline assembly (VLA) is a complete connector kit for fall protection that consists of a high-strength poly-rope with a self-locking snap hook and a rope grab positioning device for you to use as your connector.
+A worker might typically use a fall protection vertical lifeline for applications like roofing, ladder climbing, general construction and tower climbing.

 A VLA can be used as part of a personal fall arrest system to bring the worker’s body to a safe stop if a fall occurs, but they are most commonly used in fall restraint scenarios to actively limit the distance from an anchor that a worker can reach so that they avoid the fall hazard completely.